-- 1. Health care services and related expenses for infertility treatments, including assisted reproductive technology, regardless of the reason for the treatment - 2.
-The following services related to a Gestational Carrier or Surrogate: - Fees for the use of a Gestational Carrier or Surrogate. - Insemination or InVitro fertilization procedures for Surrogate or transfer of an embryo to Gestational Carrier. - Pregnancy services for a Gestational Carrier or Surrogate who is not a Covered Person. - 3.
-Donor, Gestational Carrier or Surrogate administration, agency fees or compensation. - 4.
-The following services related to donor services for donor sperm, ovum (egg cell) or oocytes (eggs), or embryos (fertilized eggs): - Known egg donor (altruistic donation i.e., friend, relative or acquaintance) The cost of donor eggs.
+- 1. the following fertility treatment-related services: - long-term storage (greater than one year) of reproductive materials such as sperm, eggs, embryos, ovarian tissue and testicular tissue; - donor services and non-medical costs of oocyte or sperm donation such as donor agency fees; - embryo or oocyte accumulation defined as a fresh oocyte retrieval prior to the depletion of previously banked frozen embryos or oocytes; - embryo exception: a second oocyte retrieval may be approved if there are fewer than 3 quality embryos available for transfer; - oocyte exception: a second oocyte retrieval may be approved for the purpose of fertility preservation if there are fewer than 9 mature oocytes available for freezing; natural cycle insemination in the absence of sexual dysfunction or documented congenital or acquired cervical disease or mild to moderate male factor; or - ovulation predictor kits. - 2. the following services related to a Gestational Carrier or Surrogate: - fees for the use of a Gestational Carrier or Surrogate; - insemination or InVitro fertilization procedures for Surrogate or transfer of an embryo to Gestational Carrier; or - pregnancy services for a Gestational Carrier or Surrogate who is not a Covered Person - 3. donor, Gestational Carrier or Surrogate administration, agency fees or compensation. - 4. the following services related to donor services for donor sperm, ovum (egg cell) or oocytes (eggs), or embryos (fertilized eggs): - known egg donor unless a GWU employee (altruistic donation i.e., friend, relative or acquaintance) The cost of donor eggs.
 Medical costs related to donor stimulation and egg retrieval.
-This refers to purchasing or receiving a donated egg that is fresh, or one that has already been retrieved and is frozen. - Purchased egg donor (i.e., clinic or egg bank) The cost of donor eggs.
+This refers to purchasing or receiving a donated egg that is fresh, or one that has already been retrieved and is frozen; - purchased egg donor (i.e., clinic or egg bank) The cost of donor eggs.
 Medical costs related to donor stimulation and egg retrieval.
-This refers to purchasing a donor egg that has already been retrieved and is frozen or choosing a donor who will then undergo an egg retrieval once they have been selected in the database. - Known donor sperm (altruistic donation i.e., friend, relative or acquaintance) The cost of sperm collection, cryopreservation and storage.
-This refers to purchasing or receiving donated sperm that is fresh, or that has already been obtained and is frozen. - Purchased donor sperm (i.e., clinic or sperm bank) The cost of procurement and storage of donor sperm.
-This refers to purchasing donor sperm that has already been obtained and is frozen or choosing a donor from a database. - 5.
-Storage and retrieval of all reproductive materials.
-Examples include eggs, sperm, testicular tissue and ovarian tissue. - 6.
-The reversal of voluntary sterilization. - 7.
-InVitro fertilization regardless of the reason for treatment. - 8.
-Assisted Reproductive Technology procedures done for non-genetic disorder sex selection or eugenic (selective breeding) purposes.
+This refers to purchasing a donor egg that has already been retrieved and is frozen or choosing a donor who will then undergo an egg retrieval once they have been selected in the database; - known donor sperm unless a GWU employee (altruistic donation i.e., friend, relative or acquaintance) The cost of sperm collection, cryopreservation and storage.
+This refers to purchasing or receiving donated sperm that is fresh, or that has already been obtained and is frozen; or - purchased donor sperm (i.e., clinic or sperm bank) The cost of procurement and storage of donor sperm.
+This refers to purchasing donor sperm that has already been obtained and is frozen or choosing a donor from a database.